egenomics/scQCEA/index.md

 <img src="Inputs_1.png" width="250" height="350">

-Genomics sample report file inclduing a summary of the alignment and assignment of reads to cells and genes are present in the metrics_summary.csv.
+Genomics sample report file including a summary of the alignment and assignment of reads to cells and genes are present in the metrics_summary.csv.

 Raw count data from 10X CellRanger (/outs/read_count.csv) or other single-cell experiments has the gene as a row (the gene name should be the human or mouse Ensembl gene ID) and the cell as a column.
 You can convert an HDF5 Feature-Barcode Matrix to a gene-cell count matrix using the cellranger mat2csv command provided by 10Xgenomics.